Samuel Butler (cricketer)

 Samuel Evan Butler (15 April 1850 – 30 April 1903) was an English cricketer who attended St Alban Hall and Brasenose College, Oxford.
-In the University Match of 1871 he took all ten Cambridge University wickets in their first innings, the only time this has been achieved in the fixture, and (as of March 2013) the only time an Oxford bowler has taken ten wickets in any first-class innings.
+In the University Match of 1871 he took all ten Cambridge University wickets in their first innings, the only time this has been achieved in the fixture, and (as of April 2024) the only time an Oxford bowler has taken ten wickets in any first-class innings.

 Life

 He was born at Colombo in British Ceylon, the eldest son of Samuel Butler, who bought Combe Hay Manor in 1864.
 He was educated at Eton College, where he was in the cricket XI.
 He matriculated in 1869 at St Alban Hall, Oxford, and graduated B.A. in 1875 at Brasenose College.
 He graduated M.A. in 1876 and the same year was called to the bar at the Inner Temple.

 Butler resided at Caisson House near Combe Hay Manor, and from around 1881 had a fuller's earth mine nearby.
 He married in 1884 Florence Grosvenor, third daughter of the Rev. Frederick Grosvenor, rector of Dunkerton, Somerset.
-He died at Combe Hay, Somerset on 30 April 1903.
+He died at Combe Hay, Somerset on 30 April 1903 aged 53.